Easy Dog Fence Jumping Solutions (That Actually Work)

 Additionally, this new fence can be shorter and more decorative than your current fence, which may be more cost-effective.
 I’ve seen these secondary fences even created with pallets, which would be really inexpensive.

 Basically, how a second fence works is that when your dog goes to jump it, he or she won’t have the room needed to jump the next fence.
-Although, if your dog jumps from a standing position, a secondary fence may not work.
+Although if your dog jumps from a standing position, a secondary fence may not work.
 You’ll discover this while watching your dog jump in your discovery period.
 Here’s a video on how to create your own secondary pallet wooden fence.

 A word on both electric fences as well as invisible fences